fabianjuelich/api_metrics_db/api.md

 ### Alpha Vantage:

--Realtime & historical stock market data APIs
+- Realtime & historical stock market data APIs

--Forex, commodity & crypto data feeds
+- Forex, commodity & crypto data feeds

--60+ technical & economic indicators
+- 60+ technical & economic indicators

--Market news API & sentiments
+- Market news API & sentiments

--Global coverage
+- Global coverage

 (https://www.alphavantage.co/)

 ### Financial Modeling Prep:

--Financial statements and multiple metrics for over 30,000 companies across the world
+- Financial statements and multiple metrics for over 30,000 companies across the world

--Stock prices and profile for more than 40,000 symbols
+- Stock prices and profile for more than 40,000 symbols

--News and press realeses in real-time categorized by stock symbol
+- News and press realeses in real-time categorized by stock symbol

--Multiple economic data like inflation rates, GDP, economic calendar and more
+- Multiple economic data like inflation rates, GDP, economic calendar and more

--Many ready to use packages for multiple languages.
+- Many ready to use packages for multiple languages.

--Social sentiment across different social media like Twitter or Reddit
+- Social sentiment across different social media like Twitter or Reddit

--Insider trading for U.S. stocks gathered from SEC forms
+- Insider trading for U.S. stocks gathered from SEC forms

--Processed 13-F forms, mutual fund holders and insitutional holders
+- Processed 13-F forms, mutual fund holders and insitutional holders

--SEC filings, transcripts, etf holders, earnings calendar and many more.
+- SEC filings, transcripts, etf holders, earnings calendar and many more.

 (https://site.financialmodelingprep.com/developer/docs/pricing/)

 ### Leeway:

--Provides access to comprehensive financial data from over 50 exchanges worldwide.
+- Provides access to comprehensive financial data from over 50 exchanges worldwide.
 (Among others, in Germany, there are Xetra and Frankfurt Stock Exchange, the Euronext exchanges in Paris and Amsterdam, and of course, in the USA, including New York Stock Exchange (NYSE) and NASDAQ.)

--fundamental data, including annual and quarterly financial statement data with up to 20 years of history, closing prices with the complete historical record, interval price data, and much more.
+- fundamental data, including annual and quarterly financial statement data with up to 20 years of history, closing prices with the complete historical record, interval price data, and much more.

--Stocks, ETFs, indices, funds, currencies, and cryptocurrencies.
+- Stocks, ETFs, indices, funds, currencies, and cryptocurrencies.
 For stocks and ETFs, also master data, and for stocks, fundamental data as well.

--Price data API, Fundamental data API, live delayed prices, interval price data, forex, crypto, and commodities, funds & ETF API, bonds, macroeconomic data, event calendar, event history.
+- Price data API, Fundamental data API, live delayed prices, interval price data, forex, crypto, and commodities, funds & ETF API, bonds, macroeconomic data, event calendar, event history.

 (https://leeway.tech/data-api)